 We can argue methodology.
-One person argues, "I think we should reach lost people this way."
-Another person retorts, "No, that way's not the best way to do it.
+One person says, "I think we should reach lost people this way."
+Another person responds, "No, that way's not the best way to do it.
 I like my way better!"
 D. L. Moody once responded to someone who criticized him for his evangelistic methods, "Frankly, sir, I prefer the way I do it to the way you don't do it."

-Let's stop kidding ourselves.
-Let's just do it.
+Friends, let's just do it this year.
 The statistics are clear.
 The American church is in decline.
 Few churches are reaching lost people.
+Few believers are reaching lost people with the gospel.
 Where there is a growing church, it's often due to transfer growth, not conversion growth.

 Let's resolve to do something about it.
-Invite a neighbor to dinner this week and share your testimony.
+Reach out to lost people this week.
+Invite a neighbor to dinner and share your testimony.
 Ask your workmate to come to church with you and hear God's Word.
-Give your unsaved relative a tape of a sermon, and ask for his thoughts about it.
-Go visit a former classmate who's lost, and talk to him about the condition of his soul.
+Give your unsaved relative a CD of a sermon, and ask for his thoughts about it.
+Go visit a former classmate, and talk to him about the condition of his soul.
 Just do it.

 Ask a classmate if she would like to study the Bible with you.
-Help your neighbor clean up his leaves and while you're doing it, ask him if he's interested in hearing about Jesus Christ.
+Help your neighbor shovel snow and while you're doing it, ask him if he's interested in hearing about Jesus Christ.
 Just do it.

 I'm concerned.
 Some of us--maybe many of us--have been lulled to sleep.
 We know the Lord.
 We're okay.
 We know where we're going.
 Oh, we're concerned for lost people--at least we say we are.
 But we've lost our passion to rescue the lost.
-It's not there like it once was when we first came to know Christ, when the smell of hell's fire was still on our clothes.
+It's not there like it once was when we first came to know Christ, when the smell of hell's fire was still on our own clothes.

 There are people condemned to eternal destruction all around us.
 If they died today, they would enter torment that will never end.
-God is worthy of honor from their lives, too.
-That's why He sent Jesus.
-He came to rescue sinners.
+God is worthy of honor from their lives,.
+That's why He sent Jesus, who came to rescue sinners.
 He left the splendor and "comfort" of heaven for us.

-Are we willing to leave the comfort of our easy chair to go visit our neighbor?
-Are we willing to turn down the comfort of the overtime offer so we'll have time to rub shoulders with lost people?
+Are we willing to leave the comfort of our living room to go after the lost all around us?
+Are we willing to rub shoulders with lost people?
 Are we willing to lose sleep if necessary so we can pray for people currently under God's condemnation?

-And remember this.
+And of course, remember this.
 We can't give to others what we don't possess ourselves.
-If you don't have a growing relationship with Jesus Christ, you won't be able to reach lost people, let alone desire to do so.
+If we don't have a growing relationship with Jesus Christ, we won't be able to reach lost people, let alone desire to do so.

 And so I ask you again.
-Is it true or not--when helpless people are condemned to die, isn't there cause for action?
-And if there is, will you allow the words of Esther to become your own?--"How can I bear to see the destruction of my family?"
-Will you surrender your life to the Lord today with a renewed passion to reach and rescue lost people?
+Is it true or not, when helpless people are condemned to die, is there cause for action?
+And if there is, then may the words of Esther become our own.

+"How can I bear to see disaster fall on my people?"

+Will you ask the Lord today to give you a renewed passion to reach and rescue lost people?